May 21, 2020 | 2:30 p.m.

 After receiving supplies, one partner organization in California said, “This is something like we’ve never seen before, and we are better for partnering with [Convoy of Hope].”
 They went on to say, “You are an absolute lifesaver.
 Thank you, thank you, thank you!”

 Thank you for your kindness, compassion, and support during this unprecedented time.
-With your help and the help of our partners around the world, we can make a difference for millions of people through the "10 Million Meals" campaign.
+With your help and the help of our partners around the world, we can make a difference for millions of people through the 10 Million Meals initiative.

 Be a part of the response by donating today.

 Springfield, Mo.In response to the COVID-19 outbreak, Convoy of Hope has ramped up our efforts to see that needs are met.
 Through local partners in multiple states, Convoy of Hope is delivering food, water, hygiene kits, cleaning supplies, and other relief materials.
 So far, resources are either in route or already delivered to 22 locations around the country.